 \item We apply the GMI derived in \cite{Sibo_FAGCI} to analyze the achievable rate of CS-RSMA and conventional RSMA to capture receiver imperfection in practice.
 This leads to a different analysis from \cite{Sibo_TWC} where the achievable rate is measured by mutual information, which can only be achieved by optimal decoders, e.g., the maximum likelihood decoder.
 With the GMI, conventional RSMA and CS-RSMA can be evaluated under the assumption that the decoders treat undesired private streams as Gaussian random variables, despite the fact that they are from finite alphabets.
 Such suboptimal decoders reveal the performance of commonly used low-complexity receivers that treat interference as Gaussian noise instead of demodulating them, as demonstrated in \cite{Sibo_FAGCI}.
 To ensure a fair comparison, a decoding complexity constraint is defined.

 \item To reveal the theoretical performance of conventional RSMA and CS-RSMA, we develop precoder optimization methods to maximize Sum-Rate (SR) and Max-Min Fairness (MMF) among users, under the assumption of finite alphabets and suboptimal decoders.
 To exploit the flexibility of RSMA, we allow adaptive alphabet selection under a decoding complexity constraint.
-Numerical results from the proposed optimization algorithms are provided, which shows that CS-RSMA outperforms conventional RSMA with and without SIC in terms of SR and performs similarly to the two in terms of MMF.
+Numerical results from the proposed optimization algorithms are provided, which show that CS-RSMA outperforms conventional RSMA with and without SIC in terms of SR and performs similarly to the two in terms of MMF.

-\item While the achievable rate given by GMI measures theoretical limits and provides closed-form expressions for system design, they are based on idealized signal-space encoding and decoding, which remain to be a challenge in practice.
-Although the achievable rate of a proper channel model reflects the throughput in practical systems, more accurate evaluation can be obtained through LLS that involves practical designs, i.e., those incorporating binary encoding/decoding and modulation.
-For this purpose as well as improving the practicality of CS-RSMA, we propose physical-layer (PHY) transceiver designs for CS-RSMA, and apply LLS to measure the Bit Error Rate (BER) performance of the proposed designs.
+\item While the achievable rate given by GMI measures theoretical limits and provides closed-form expressions for system design, they are based on idealized signal-space encoding and decoding, which remain a challenge in practice.
+Although the achievable rate of a proper channel model reflects the throughput in practical systems, a more accurate evaluation can be obtained through LLS, which involves practical designs, i.e., those incorporating binary encoding/decoding and modulation.
+For this purpose, as well as improving the practicality of CS-RSMA, we propose physical-layer (PHY) transceiver designs for CS-RSMA, and apply LLS to measure the Bit Error Rate (BER) performance of the proposed designs.
 Similarly to the achievable rate results, the LLS results show that CS-RSMA slightly outperforms conventional RSMA.
-From the perspective of practical applications, the benefits of CS-RSMA over conventional RSMA are also discussed in terms of encoding/decoding complexity, control signalling overhead, and retransmission design. \end{itemize}
+From a practical perspective, the benefits of CS-RSMA over conventional RSMA are also discussed in terms of encoding/decoding complexity, control signalling overhead, and retransmission design. \end{itemize}

 \emph{Organization:} The rest of this paper is organized as follows.
 In Section II, we introduce the system model for both conventional RSMA and CS-RSMA.
 In Section III, results from \cite{Sibo_FAGCI} on multi-user communications with suboptimal decoders are briefly summarized.
 This then leads to the performance metric of conventional RSMA and CS-RSMA to be considered in this work, as well as a definition of decoding complexity.
 In Section IV, to evaluate the theoretical performance of conventional RSMA and CS-RSMA, SR and MMF optimization methods that capture the suboptimal decoders are proposed.
 Section V summarizes the numerical results on the theoretical performance.
 In Section VI, we propose the PHY implementation of CS-RSMA and evaluate it using LLS, and discuss the implementation benefits of CS-RSMA over conventional RSMA.
 Finally, Section VII concludes this paper.